navjot77/game_api_Hangman_appEngine/README.md

     - Returns: StringMessage
     - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

+ - **get_active_games**
+    - Path: 'games/active_users'
+    - Method: GET
+    - Parameters: None
+    - Returns: StringMessages
+    - Description: This returns list of all User's with active games.

+ - **get_game_history**
+    - Path: 'games/games_history'
+    - Method: GET
+    - Parameters: None
+    - Returns: GamesHistory
+    - Description: This returns list of all hostory of all games.

+ - **get_users_ranking**
+    - Path: 'games/users_ranking'
+    - Method: GET
+    - Parameters: None
+    - Returns: RankingForms
+    - Description: This returns list of all User's with ranks, name, score.

+ - **get_high_scores**
+    - Path: 'games/high_scores'
+    - Method: GET
+    - Parameters: limit(Optional)
+    - Returns: ScoreForms
+    - Description: This returns list of all ScoreForm with Increasing Scores.
+                  Limit is optional, which limits the output to certain number.

+ - **cancel_any_game**
+    - Path: 'games/cancel_game/{urlsafe_key}'
+    - Method: GET
+    - Parameters: urlsafe_key
+    - Returns: StringMessages
+    - Description: This will receive the urlsafe_key from user, which will be mapped to key in Game datastore.
+On success, the entry from Game table will be deleted and Success message will be returned.

 ##Models Included:
  - **User**